Important Questions to Ask Before Signing a Factoring Agreement

 Some companies tie you into long-term contracts.
 Make sure you understand what your obligations are and choose a company that fits your needs.

 10. What other services and support do you offer?

 Dedicated account managers and free credit checks are things Charter Capital offers to all our clients.
 We also have industry-specific perks.
 For example, trucking companies may qualify for fuel advances and fuel cards.
 Freight brokers can do carrier Quick Pay too.
 Always ask what other services a factoring company provides, so you can maximize the benefits and get the most out of your relationship.

 Connect with Charter Capital and Get a Free Rate Quote

-If you have any remaining questions about factoring or how Charter Capital can help, our team is happy to be of assistance.
-Simply provide us with a few details about your business, and we’ll be in touch with a complimentary rate-quote promptly.
+If you have any remaining questions about factoring, factoring agreement, or how Charter Capital can help, our team is happy to assist.
+Simply provide us with a few details about your business, and we’ll be in touch with a complimentary rate quote promptly.
 Get started now.

 Co-founder and executive manager of Charter Capital specializing in accounts receivable factoring dedicated to fast, solution oriented funding to satisfy working capital needs of most B2B businesses in manufacturing and service industries, including but not limited to businesses in transportation, staffing, security, maintenance, repair, wholesalers, distribution, fabrication, industrial labor, and oil & gas.